Table of contents

 Lesson 5: Research

 Research is one of the most important skills you’ll need as a writer.
-Malcolm shares his own approach to research and reminds us how important it is to dive in with an open mind.
+Malcolm shares his research approach and reminds us how important is research and to dive in with an open mind.

 Malcolm teaches us how to find the most valuable sources, follow lines of interest, and more.
 You’ll also learn from some of Malcolm’s own case studies, which we loved.
 Learning via real examples is invaluable.